Project Artifacts and How to Use Them

 An artifact is something you create.
 In project management, artifacts relate to documents, templates, outputs or a specific deliverable.

-Artifacts in the PMBOK Guide – Seventh Edition
+Artifacts in the PMBOK Guide – Eighth Edition

 Essential read